 Work abroad sounds like an adventure to many people.
-However, Greece job search requires more than just the obvious Greece CV with Greece cover letter writing and translation, it requires thorough preparation.
+However, a Greece job search requires more than just the obvious Greece CV with Greece cover letter writing and translation, it requires thorough preparation for passing of Greece job interview.
 You will experience problems that probably did not even come to your mind when you decided to find work in Greece.

 Do not take too lightly the influence a job search in Greece can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to Greece are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Greek authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Time: GMT + 2 (GMT + 3 from last Sunday in March to last Sunday in October).